You are not permitted to accept unauthorized employment. See below for the types of employment allowed for those holding F–1 Student status.

 This type of employment must also be directly related to the student's field of study but is limited to a maximum of 12 full months for each higher degree.
 Students generally accept this type of employment after completing their programs of study, but some also engage in OPT before completing their program.
 In either situation, OPT is limited to a maximum of 12 months.

-View the Optional Practical Training Information page.
+View the Optional Practical Training timeline.

 Change Address (PDF)